pkp/pkp-docs/learning-ops/en/editorial-workflow.md

 ### Preprint Status

-There are three possible relational statuses for a published preprint.
+There are three possible Relations statuses for a published preprint.
 Only the bottom two relational status will appear on the abstract page if selected.

 * Preprint has not been submitted for publication;
 * Preprint has been submitted for publication in a journal; or